xdslproject/xdsl/README.md

 Benchmarks for the project are tracked in the
 <https://github.com/xdslproject/xdsl-bench> repository.
 These run automatically every day on the main branch, reporting their results to <https://xdsl.dev/xdsl-bench/>.
-However, they can also be run manually by cloning the repository and pointing the submodule at your feature branch to benchmark.
+However, they can also be ran manually by cloning the repository and pointing the submodule at your feature branch to benchmark.

 ### Formatting and Typechecking

-All python code used in xDSL uses [ruff](https://docs.astral.sh/ruff/formatter/) to format the code in a uniform manner.
+All Python code used in xDSL uses [ruff](https://docs.astral.sh/ruff/formatter/) to format the code in a uniform manner.

 To automate the formatting, we use pre-commit hooks from the